Democratic Union Party (Romania): Nationalist clashes and 1919 elections

 There was a similar disagreement between the PDU and Bukovina's Germans.
 The Romanian party claimed that it had supported the creation of a German constituency, but that the Germans, being spread out between villages, were ungroupable.
 The National German Council, resentful of early Romanianization attempts, refused to sign for an alliance with Nistor.
 In this case as well, the PDU was able to enlist a dissident German, Norbert Kipper (Chiper), among its own candidates for the Assembly.
 The party was even able to affiliate two Ukrainians, Vasily Snyatynchuk of Orășeni (Coțmani) and the Mayor of Ocna.
 Stanisław (Stanislaus) Kwiatkowski, the first Bukovina Pole to serve in Parliament, was also close to Nistor and, after taking his seat, became a PDU member.

 The PDU sent twenty Bukovinians, its leader included, to Parliament—Nistor himself was to be reelected for successive terms, until 1938.
 A Bukovinian telegram, published by the central and regional press on November 7, informed: "The candidates of the Democratic Union Party under Mr. Nistor's leadership have won seats everywhere, in Cernăuți as well as in the other parts of Bukovina. [...]
 The elections were carried out in the most profound peacefulness."
 All of the PDU's ethnic minority candidates had been elected to either Senate of Assembly, but the others' boycott was still effectively sending the message of Bukovinian disobedience.
+The party also coopted the last 2 Marshals of the Duchy of Bukovina, Georg Wassilko von Serecki and Alexandru N. Hurmuzachi.
+Both were elected to the Senate, with Wassilko representing Văscăuți and Hurmuzachi representing Siret.